Skip to main content

 BlockPurpose

-Data ControlPrivacy operations: redact, tokenize, anonymize
+Data ControlPrivacy operations: redact, tokenize, anonymize, mask, hash

-Data TransformField transformations: combine, coalesce
+Data TransformField transformations: combine, coalesce, delete

 Access ControlAccess rules: geo restrictions, expiration, shutdown